Knowledge

 After all, this is what everyone has to go through when acquiring any skill, which is incredible.

-Archery is a fun activity, but changing one step can make you not hit the target; this is why you need to seek sufficient training.
+Archery is a fun activity, but changing one step can make you not hit the target.
+This is why you need to seek sufficient training.

 After all this, you can now confidently compete with your buddies or even go ahead for tournament competitions.